The Sisterhood Of Support

 My name is JoAnn Russell.
 I am a woman, a mother, grandmother and a Registered Nurse with a Masters Degree.

 In 2004 I started a small blog about my discovery that my husband had a secret and very dark sexual life.
 I had no one to talk with, I felt isolated, traumatized and hopeless.
-Counselors labeled me ‘co-dependent’, sent me to 12 Step ‘co’ meetings where everyone just couldn’t understand why I refused to accept some of the responsibility for my husband’s behaviors that had nothing to do with me and had been going on for most of his adult life.
+Most counselors labeled me ‘co-dependent’, sent me to 12 Step ‘co’ meetings where everyone just couldn’t understand why I refused to accept some of the responsibility for my husband’s behaviors that had nothing to do with me and had been going on for most of his adult life.

 As I researched this thing that was called sex addiction one glaring issue revealed itself.
 The sex addicts had all sorts of support groups, articles, books, specialized counselors and programs to help them.
 These people, whose behaviors harmed themselves and their families in dreadful ways were not being held accountable for their actions.
 Instead they were coddled, enabled and protected from any criticism, questioning or perfectly understandable anger from their partners.
 The partners were chastised for their anger, directed not to question the sex addict as it might shame them, and encouraged to engage in sexual intimacy…without warning them of the dangers of STDs.
 They were told after a very short period of time that they should quit dwelling on the past, ‘get over it’ and give the relationship their complete trust, even though that trust had not been earned.